 Understand ACX (and similar) Submission Requirements related to Loudness

 I like to think about it as if I am a fish and 0 dB is the lake surface.
-If I'm above the surface, I'm in trouble.
-I need to be underwater.
+If I'm above the surface, I'm in trouble; my audio will be clipped and unusable.
+I need to stay safely underwater.
 I'll describe the three key ACX requirements within this context.
-Also note that the underlined items reference the terms used within Izotope RX software.
+While I'll reference terms used in popular audio software like iZotope RX, these concepts (and similar terms) apply across most Digital Audio Workstations (DAWs) and audio analysis tools.

-1. Each file must measure between -23 dB and -18 dB RMS
+1. Each file must measure between -23 dB and -18 dB LUFS (Integrated Loudness)

-2. Each file must have peak values no higher than -3 dB
+2. Each file must have True Peak values no higher than -3 dB

-- As a fish: Occasionally, when I get exuberant, I'm going to venture up closer to the waterline.
+- As a fish: Occasionally, when I get exuberant and splash around, I'm going to venture up closer to the waterline.
 For the sake of being safe, though, I never go closer than 3 feet below the surface.
 That gives me a bit of a buffer just in case.

-- Audio terms: This the the loudest single point in the file - called the Sample Peak level.
+- Audio terms: This is the loudest single point in your file, measured as the True Peak level (sometimes called Sample Peak).

 - Why not 0 dB?
-By keeping the peaks below -3 dB, you give the engineers at ACX a little wiggle room (often called headroom) to make adjustments to the loudness of your project.
-If your audio is right at 0 dB, you've taken that option away from them.
+By keeping your loudest points (your 'peaks') below -3 dB, you ensure your audio never clips or distorts, even if the file is converted to a different format.
+More importantly, this -3 dB buffer gives the engineers at ACX (or any mastering engineer) a little wiggle room – often called headroom – to make minor adjustments to the loudness of your project without introducing distortion.
+If your audio hits 0 dB, you've taken that critical option away from them.

-3. Each file must have a noise floor no higher than - 60 dB
+3. Each file must have a noise floor no higher than -60 dB (RMS)

 - As a fish: It's important for me to see where I'm swimming and to avoid pollution.
-If I'm floating around in silty, cloudy water, it's difficult to see where I'm going and to avoid swimming into danger..
+If I'm floating around in silty, cloudy water, it's difficult to see where I'm going and to avoid swimming into danger.
+Clear water ensures a smooth journey.

-- Audio terms: If there's too much background noise, it gets in the way of the listener appreciating your narration.
-In this case, we're measuring the noise floor using an area of audio without narration or breathing.
-Preferably, you will record a bit of room tone at the front end of the chapter.
-The Total RMS level of that selection will be the loudness of your noise floor.
+- Audio terms: This measures the level of background noise in your recording when you are not speaking.
+If there's too much background noise (like a hum from your computer, traffic outside, or even just a noisy room), it gets in the way of the listener appreciating your narration.
+We measure the noise floor using an area of audio that contains no narration or breathing – just the sound of your recording space.
+This is why it's so important to record a bit of room tone at the front end of each chapter; the RMS level of that silent selection will be the loudness of your noise floor.

 Related Articles